OxygenCobalt/Auxio/README.md

 - Storage (`READ_EXTERNAL_STORAGE`): to read and play your media files
 - Services (`FOREGROUND_SERVICE`, `WAKE_LOCK`): to keep the music playing even if the app itself is in background

+## Building

+Auxio relies on a local version of ExoPlayer that enables some extra features.
+So, the build process is as follows:

+1. Change into the project directory
+2. Run `python3 prebuild.py`, which installs ExoPlayer and it's extensions.
+3. Build the project normally in Android Studio.

 ## Contributing

 Auxio accepts most contributions as long as they follow the [Contribution Guidelines](/.github/CONTRIBUTING.md).